SimplyBamboo/NetCodec/README.md

 # NetCodec

+**⚠️ WARNING: This is a WORK IN PROGRESS and not stable for production use yet! ⚠️**
+*(Only use if you're willing to deal with potential breaking changes and bugs)*

 NetCodec is a high-performance, buffer-based networking library for Roblox Luau.
 It simplifies client-server communication by automatically handling data serialization into efficient buffer formats, deserialization, and type validation.

 Created by [SimplyBamboo](https://www.youtube.com/@Simply.Bamboo) ([Roblox Profile](https://www.roblox.com/users/1466889132/profile), Discord: simply.bamboo)